Vancouver Island and Coast Economic Region Workforce Insights

 Employment Trends

-Total employment in February 2026 was 233,380, showing a measured increase of 2,240 from the previous month.
-From February last year, employment levels rose by 3,180, maintaining momentum.
+Total employment in April 2026 was 225,840, showing a modest decrease of 4,600 from the previous month.
+Relative to April last year, employment levels showed a decline of 6,480, showing weakness.

 Loading...